 What has changed

-The US has announced new tariffs on imports from Australia and trade partners globally.
+The US has announced tariffs on imports from Australia and trade partners globally.

-The US has imposed a 10 per cent baseline tariff on most imported goods from 5 April 2025.
-Most goods originating in Australia will be subject to this tariff on import into the US.
+The US has imposed a 10 per cent baseline tariff on most imported goods, effective 9 April 2025.
+Most goods originating in Australia are subject to this tariff on import into the US.
 Some goods are subject to a higher tariff rate, while others are exempt.

 It is important for exporters to understand the changes already introduced and to stay up to date with new announcements.
 Exporters should seek independent advice on these updated requirements.